x1ao4/plex-scanner/README.md

 /Users/x1ao4/Media/Xunlei/TV/Gone with the Wind (1939)
 /Users/x1ao4/Media/Ali/Variety/Gone with the Wind (1939)
 ```
 Then exclude directories that do not exist, filter out the real existing folder path `/Users/x1ao4/Media/Ali/Movies/Gone with the Wind (1939)` for scanning.
+If `local_mode = False`, it will scan these four folders, even though the other three folders do not exist.

 plex-scanner provides two ways to set the directory prefix: `[directories]` and `[libraries]`.
 In fact, these two options are used to set the directory range where the updated files may exist, and you can choose one to configure.